AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 - Q: In the crawl scenario, I already investigated and decided I won't use the `[spoiler]` nor `[spoiler]` way of escaping the ship.
-`[Spoiler alert: players that didn't, may want to role-play and try that first, see the previous question.]` Assuming I want to attempt the way through the welded staircase, how do I open the stairs up welded shut and reach the levels above the first three?
+`[Spoiler alert: players that didn't, may want to role-play and try these ways first, see the previous question.
+Otherwise, read on.]` Assuming I want to attempt the way through the welded staircase, how do I open the '"staircase up welded shut' and reach the levels above the first three?

 A: Examine the staircase to determine how to open it.
 Look for clues